What to Eat in Spain and Food Culture in Spain – Popular Food in Spain You Need to Taste

 If you are heading to Madrid, taking this jamon iberico and wine tasting tour in Madrid you will taste genuine Spanish Jamon Iberico.

 This widely worshiped Spanish rice dish is the most famous dish in Spain.
 Paella in Spain is considered to be a national dish of Spain.
 If someone asks you to name the top 3 Spanish dishes, your first thought most likely will be Spanish paella.
 This iconic Spanish food originates from the Spanish region of Valencia but it is eaten all over Spain.
 No visit to Spain is complete without tasting paella.
-In the Valencian language, paella means pan.
+Ah, just to remind you, paella in the Valencian language means pan.

 Spaniards savor different types of paella: meat paella (with chicken, rabbit, duck), seafood paella (clams, mussels, prawns, calamari, scampi, fish), vegetable paella (vegan paella) or mixed paella (meat, seafood, and vegetables).
 Although there are various paella types to meet each taste, authentic Valencian paella is mixed meat paella (rabbit, chicken, sausage, and snails).
 Paella de Marisco, the seafood paella, is the most famous paella in the World.
 Spanish paella is traditionally flavored with Spanish saffron and rosemary.